chileanne/chileanne/README.md

 - 👋 Hi, I’m @chileanne
 - 👀 I’m interested in mobile app development
 - 🌱 I’m currently learning spring boot framework but i am proficient with flutter and java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to a remeote Flutter job to help boost my experience
 - 📫 How to reach me ; anthony4arsenal@gmail.com

 <!---